 You can add a Virtual Trusted Platform Module (vTPM) to an existing virtual machine to provide enhanced security to the guest operating system.
-You must set up the KMS before you can add a vTPM.
+You must create a key provider before you can add a vTPM.

-- Ensure your vSphere environment is configured for virtual machine encryption.
-See Set Up the Standard Key Provider.
+- Ensure that your vSphere environment is configured for a key provider.
+See the following for more information:

 - Verify that the virtual machine is turned off.

-- The ESXi hosts running in your environment must be ESXi 6.7 or later.
+- The ESXi hosts running in your environment must be ESXi 6.7 or later (Windows guest OS), or 7.0 Update 2 (Linux guest OS).

 - The virtual machine must use EFI firmware.